gothinkster/hapijs-realworld-example-app/README.md

 - The `{ auth: { mode: 'optional', strategy: 'jwt' } }` config options in the same way as `{ auth: 'jwt' }`, but will *not* return a 401 status code if the request cannot be authenticated (JWT must be valid).
 - The `{ auth: 'try', strategy: 'jwt' }` similar to `optional` but invalid JWT will pass with `request.auth.isAuthenticated` set to `false` and `request.auth.credentials` set to `null`.

-To access restricted API, you can use the following token:
+To access restricted API, create an user then, you'll get its access token by calling api/users/login.
-`eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6MSwibmFtZSI6IkFudGhvbnkgVmFsaWQgVXNlciIsImlhdCI6MTQyNTQ3MzUzNX0.KA68l60mjiC8EXaC2odnjFwdIDxE__iDu5RwLdN1F2A`

-For more information, see https://github.com/dwyl/hapi-auth-jwt2

 # Error Handling